Prometheus1400/OGB-LSC-dataset3D/index.md

     atom = mol.GetAtoms()[s]
     atom_coords = list(conf.GetAtomPosition(s))))
 ```
 However, for many of the .mol files, RDkit will generate an error in the following form "Explicit valence for atom \_\_\_\_ is greater than permitted".
 Open Babel also generates a warning indicating this is an issue with the molecule not with RDkit.
-I am waiting on a response from the RDkit developers why this might be the case, and how to proceed with the calculations.
+I contacted the RDkit developers and they said this is indicative of a molecule that is in an unreasonable state (ex.
+Boron having a valence of 4).
-I think RDkit is the way to go, because each atom is guaranteed to have to correct coordinates, and it is consistent with OGB-LSC.
+This is a serious issue, but I think RDkit is more reliable, because each atom is guaranteed to have to correct coordinates, and it is consistent with OGB-LSC.
 Compare to mapping the coordinates manually which is error prone as it is easy to assign coordinates to the wrong atoms of same atomic number.

 ### Obtaining HOMO/LUMO gap <a id="1.2"></a>
 Each molecule directory contains a log.xz file.
 This can be used directly to obtain the HOMO-LUMO gap like so: